2024 Florence, Kentucky shooting: Aftermath and response

 During a press conference after the attack, Florence Police Chief Jeff Mallery said, "I know it has gone on throughout the nation, but this is the first time that we've had a mass shooting in Florence, it is very emotional".
 Police Captain Greg Rehkamp explained that while "we always prepare for these events–mass shooters and mass casualties–this is the only one that's actually taken place in Florence" and "hopefully we'll never see another one again".
 Boone County Schools announced counseling services were being made available to students and families as some of the victims were connected to the school district.
 The counseling services were held at Erpenbeck Elementary School.

 A makeshift memorial was created outside of the Parrett home after the attack.
 A vigil was hosted for the victims on July 9 at Crestview Hills Town Center.
 Florence Mayor Dr. Julie Aubuchon spoke at the vigil saying, "When you have that many young people, it's tragic that you have any young person die, but to have that many, I don't know how to process it to be honest".
 Longnecks Sports Grill in Hebron, who employ one of the surviving shooting victims, held a fundraiser for the victims of the attack.
 Six other restaurants in the Boone County area also planned fundraisers for the victims.

 Kentucky State Senator John Schickel condemned the attack and decried Garvey being allowed out on probation ahead of the attack and asked how he had once violated his probation yet still managed to obtain a firearm and commit the shooting, saying, "We are not holding people accountable for their actions".
 The Ion Center for Violence Prevention, a non-profit organization based in Covington, gave condolences after the attack with CEO Christy Burch saying the organization was able and willing to help anyone impacted by the attack.

+A foundation was created in honor of victim Hayden Rybicki in the aftermath of the shooting.
+The Hayden Rybicki Foundation began an annual car show in his honor, as Rybicki was a car enthusiast.